Alisher Usmanov: Arsenal F.C.

 Usmanov was a shareholder of the English football team Arsenal from 2007 to 2018.
 He moved into the football arena in August 2007 by acquiring a 14.58% stake in Arsenal.
 He and his business partner Farhad Moshiri bought the stake in the club owned by former Arsenal vice-chairman David Dein for £75 million.
 Dein was appointed head of their investment vehicle, Red and White Holdings, which became the largest shareholder in the club outside of members of the board of directors.

 On 28 September 2007, Red and White Holdings increased its shareholding to 23%, making it the second-largest shareholder in the club behind Arsenal non-executive director Danny Fiszman.
 On 15 February 2008, he increased it to over 24%, just short of Fiszman's 24.11%.
 He increased it to 25% on 16 February 2009.
 Red and White Holdings confirmed that it was the club's largest shareholder, and the company said it "has the necessary funding to increase its stake further [but] it has no current intention to make a full takeover bid for Arsenal for six months."
 If the stake were to reach 30%, Red and White Holdings would have to launch a formal takeover.

 Usmanov's interest precipitated a "lock-down" agreement by the Gunners' board, whereby chairman Peter Hill-Wood announced that club directors could sell their stakes only to "permitted persons" before April 2009, and had to give fellow board members "first option" on shares until October 2012.
-"The lockdown ... makes us bullet-proof," said then Arsenal managing director Keith Edelman.

 American businessman Stan Kroenke, already a major Arsenal shareholder, increased his stake in the club to just over 62% in April 2011 after buying out Fiszman and Lady Bracewell-Smith, making him the majority shareholder.
 As Kroenke's stake had risen above 30%, he was obliged to make an offer to buy out the remainder of Arsenal shares.
 Usmanov refused to sell, however, and maintained his stake.

 Usmanov increased his Arsenal share beyond 29% in June 2011.
 He then purchased shares held by Scottish football club Rangers in February 2012.
 As of October 2013, he owned over 30% of the club.
 Usmanov criticized Arsenal's lack of ambition and financial model in an open letter sent to the board on 5 July 2012.
 He asserted that he had no intention of selling his shares.

-On 7 August 2018, however, Usmanov accepted a bid of £550m for his shares at Arsenal.
+In August 2018, after years of complaining about how the club was run, Usmanov sold his stake in Arsenal to Stan Kroenke for £550 million.
 He sold his shares in 2018 to Kroenke.